anthonymobile/njbuswatcher_2020/README.md

         - RouteReport
             - get_bunchingreport
         - StopReport
+            - add dummy map data
+                - map script can start with an empty data set (+ no routes)
             - get_arrivals
             - add ? for above
 - **about.html**
     - write content
 - **index.html**
+    - populate rest of images and route descriptions in **route_config.py**
     - map = fix starting extent (zoom to extent of ALL lines, not just the arbitrary nth [n] line in the route array as currently)
     - add breadcrumb separators
+    - can you add a ranking somewhere of all the routes?  if you want to use this as an advocacy tool it may be useful to expose a ranking like that.
+    - add the petition link to your footer next to CODE and API
 - **route_config.py**
     - short and long descriptions for the new lines
     - fix frequency for new lines